salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2018-03-22-data-privacy-iOS.md

 If the contact moves out of the Do Not Track state, the SDK receives notification of the change in state, either via a silent push notification or when your application comes to the foreground.
 This change automatically reconfigures the SDK for use, based on your last-used configuration settings.

 ## How to Prepare?
-To prepare your application for data privacy compliance, implement the April 2018 version of the MobilePush SDKs as soon as possible.
+To prepare your application for data privacy compliance, implement the April 2018 version or newer of the MobilePush SDKs as soon as possible.

 ### Android
-* Ensure that you implement version 5.5.0 of the Marketing Cloud MobilePush SDK.
+* Ensure that you implement version 5.5.0 or above of the Marketing Cloud MobilePush SDK.
 This version of the SDK uses the necessary underlying architecture to enable data compliance functionality.

 ### iOS
-* Ensure that you implement version 5.1.0 of the Marketing Cloud MobilePush SDK.
+* Ensure that you implement version 5.1.0 or above of the Marketing Cloud MobilePush SDK.
 This version of the SDK uses the necessary underlying architecture to enable data compliance functionality.
 * Enable background refresh in your application to assure the best opportunity for silent push notification delivery for seamless mode enablement.
 Review the [iOS SDK documentation]({{ site.baseurl }}) for more details.